Kill Me Please (2015 film)

-Kill Me Please (Mate-Me Por Favor) is a 2015 teen thriller drama film written and directed by Anita Rocha da Silveira in her directorial debut.
+Kill Me Please (Mate-Me Por Favor) is a 2015 teen thriller film written and directed by Anita Rocha da Silveira in her directorial debut.
 It premiered in the Horizons section of the 72nd Venice International Film Festival, and was later awarded for best director and best actress (Valentina Herszage) at the 2015 Rio de Janeiro International Film Festival.

 Premise

 A wave of murderers plague the Barra da Tijuca neighborhood of Rio de Janeiro.
-What starts off as a morbid curiosity for the local youth slowly begins to spoil away at their lives.
+What starts off as a morbid curiosity for the local youth slowly begins to eat away at their lives.
 Among them is Bia, a 15-year-old girl.
-After an encounter with death, she will do anything to ensure she is alive.
+After an encounter with death, she will do anything to ensure she stays alive.